daqichen/Firebase-admin-console-FlaskAPI/README.md

     img:str
 ```

-Next is <strong>UPDATE</strong>, which is very similar to CREATE.
+Next is `UPDATE`, which is very similar to CREATE.
 The main distinction is that UPDATE requires you to know the corresponding document ID of which you are attempting to update.
 In Firestore DB, you can either auto-generate IDs or assign them yourself; here in this template, they are auto-generated.

 ```python
 @app.route('/update', methods=['POST', 'PUT'])